 - for those presenting at the conference, you must apply for the SEAS travel fund

-- Once you submit the application you must email Jill Ray and Theresa Russo, and your advisor's faculty assistant, Tom Wing or Melissa Nini, to notify them that you have completed the application
+- Once you submit the application you must email Theresa Russo, and your advisor's faculty assistant, Tom Wing, Melissa Nini, or Diane Lo to notify them that you have completed the application

 Awarding of travel funds is at the discretion of the chair.
 Funding is not intended to replace support available from the faculty advisor or research projects with which the student is associated.

 - Student will be notified of the award in writing.

 - Reimbursements are subject to University travel expense policy guidelines.

 - Students should maximize use of the funds by utilizing cost effective fares and advance purchases as well as sharing lodging costs with others, when applicable.

 - Graduate students are required to register all University-sponsored international travel in Concur.

 - Students can access the award through the following: